Financial Data Breach Statistics for 2024

 This report from the Department of Justice also noted that on a global scale, ransomware infects some 100,000 computers each day.
 As these ransom attacks continue to shift from private citizens to businesses and large corporations, the amount of money these scams make is also increasing.

-Cyber attack stats show that this trend will not slow down in the near future.
-At current rates, by the year 2021, one business will fall victim to a ransomware attack every 11 seconds.
+This trend will not slow down in the near future.
+At current rates, one business will fall victim to a ransomware attack every 11 seconds.

 The number of unfilled cybersecurity jobs will rise to 3.5 million by 2021.